nguyensjsu/sp19-202-rocket-202/README.md

 2. Use ```Decorator``` Pattern to add name to related flow icon of each income and expense record.
 3. Use ```Strategy```Pattern to show monthly and daily flow headers which display same contents combination but have different sizes and locations for displaying.
 4. Use ```Builder```Pattern to build the month flows with all recorded day flows in this month(which contains several detailed daily flow records）with hierarchical hearders showing hierarchical total values.
+5. Use ```Observer```Pattern to ensure the month total value will change once the displayed flow changes.
-5. Develop the drag function for Flow Screen with special sign displayed in the end of month flows.
+6. Develop the drag function for Flow Screen with special sign displayed in the end of month flows.
-6. Develop a use case about using drags to see all flow records in flow screen with related sequence diagram.
+7. Develop a use case about using drags to see all flow records in flow screen with related sequence diagram.
-7. Produce the animations in presentation slides.
+8. Produce the animations in presentation slides.
-8. Draw the activity diagram.
+9. Draw the activity diagram.
-9. As a role of XP value "Respect", I keep the faith in every member in our team and keep showing them that they are improtant.
+10. As a role of XP value "Respect", I keep the faith in every member in our team and keep showing them that they are improtant.
 I show respect to everyone and show belief in them during the whole project period.
 When anyone come up with any ideas about our project or finish any tasks, I always express respect to their thought and admire evey works they have done.